 So far I've just looked at using the Rectangular or Elliptical Marquee tool on their own.
 But of course, you can use both in an unlimited number of ways.
 You can create separate selections, or combine them, or use them on any selection made by any tool, using the methods described above.

-Thest tools select a single row or column, wherever you click in your image.
+These tools select a single row or column, wherever you click in your image.
 The row or column spans the entire width or height of the image, just one pixel wide.
 You could fill them to create a line, but you are probably better off using the Line tool, or Brush.
 There's not much use in editing images, but they can also be used creatively to create custom patterns.

 We have looked at different possibilities with these tools.
-However, in editing photos, the only one I've consistently used is Elliptial Marquee, to select a wheel.
+However, in editing photos, the only one I've consistently used is Elliptical Marquee, to select a wheel.
 And whenever I've done that I've also used various Transform tools, such as Transform Selection, Distort, Skew, or Warp, as described in the Transform a Selection of a Wheel.